betajippity/Nuparu/include/embree4/README.md

 user geometries, e.g. by transforming the ray in a special way, and/or selecting between different scenes to instantiate.

+For user defined instance arrays, the `rtcForwardIntersect1Ex` variant has an additional `instPrimID` argument which is pushed to the instance primitive ID stack.
+Instance primitive IDs identify which instance of an instance array was hit.

 When using Embree on the CPU it is possible to recursively invoke `rtcOccluded1` directly from a user geometry callback.
-However, when SYCL is used, recursively tracing rays is not directly supported, and the `rtcForwardOccluded1` function must be used.
+However, when SYCL is used, recursively tracing rays is not directly supported, and the `rtcForwardOccluded1/Ex` function must be used.

 The ray structure must be aligned to 16 bytes.